Macros For Mediterranean Diet, Plus Food Lists & Tips

 What Is a Mediterranean Diet?

 The Mediterranean diet is modeled after the eating patterns of people in the southern part of Europe.
 It has been widely regarded as one of the healthiest dietary patterns, especially when it comes to heart health and longevity.
-Study after study has confirmed the benefits of this diet in reducing the risk of obesity, heart attack, high blood pressure, high cholesterol, and other chronic conditions.
-If you choose to follow this dietary pattern, you’ll have plenty of company.
-It is also one of the most popular diets around the world.

 So, what do you eat on a Mediterranean diet?
 The program is quite flexible, but in general, you consume more plant-based foods than a standard American diet, more fish, and more foods that provide unsaturated fats.